MicrosoftDocs/learn/learn-pr/wwl-hedt/get-tips-tricks-teach-sc-900-security-compliance-identity-fundamentals/includes/5-explore-best-practices-for-module-2.md

 Module 2 Overview

-As you are preparing to teach this module, get familiar with what the students will learn during the module.
-In this module, students will learn about Azure Active Directory (AD) services and identity principals, secure authentication, access management capabilities, as well as identity protection and governance.
+As you prepare to teach this module, get familiar with what the students learn during the module.
+In this module, students learn about Azure Active Directory (AD) services and identity principals, secure authentication, access management capabilities, as well as identity protection and governance.

 This module consists of four lessons: